 With shelter-in-place orders affecting families across the country, parents are realizing that the party must go on—even if it looks a little different this year.
 Pulling off a virtual party might not be as easy as a happy hour with friends, but is anything really ever effortless with toddlers?
 It takes some extra planning, but with realistic expectations and an upbeat attitude (and cute birthday party invitations), you can bring extra joy to their big day (and shake up your own quarantine routine).
-There’s no need to cancel this year’s party with these creative birthday party ideas to celebrate your child, both virtually and from a safe distance.

 The internet has made it easy to pull off more and more online birthday celebration ideas.
 If you live away from friends and family, and you and your birthday party guests feel comfortable using FaceTime, Google Hangouts or Zoom, a virtual kids’ party may be a nice way to celebrate your little one.

 Pro tip: Inviting too many kiddos to a video chat may be overstimulating for a younger child.
 To avoid everyone talking over each other, you can set up the call so everyone can enter the meeting muted.
 Then ask family members to speak one-by-one and unmute them when it is their turn.
 And of course you can unmute everyone when it’s time to sing Happy Birthday.

 If video is overwhelming to your birthday child or to little party guests, encourage them to turn off their video (or place a post-it note in front of their camera).
 This will help them get used to seeing others on Zoom until they feel ready to see themselves on the screen.